stennety/mywebsite/_posts/2023-03-08-digitizing-minidv.md

 # The software

 This is where things got a little hairy.
-I was able to get the camera connected to the computer fine, and even see a video feed via Quicktime.
-Quicktime kept pausing recording if there were any gaps on the tape.
+I was able to get the camera connected to the computer fine, and even could see a video feed via Quicktime.
+Unfortunately, Quicktime kept pausing recording if there were any gaps on the tape.
 I tried capturing via Premiere and, while it could control the camera, there was no video output or a way to record it.
 I subsequently discovered that Premiere [just doesn't support MiniDV at all anymore](https://helpx.adobe.com/x-productkb/multi/video-applications-macos-catalina-compatibility.html#:~:text=no%20longer%20support,over%20FireWire), as of January 2022.